shankie-codes/proper-build/README.md

 ### Docker run command

 The image uses `gulp` at its entrypoint, meaning that running the image runs Gulp using your `proper-config.json`.
-If you want to run the default task, run:
+If you want to run the default task in your current directory, run:

 ```
-docker run --rm -ti properdesign/proper-build
+docker run --rm -ti -v $(PWD):/source --name proper-build properdesign/proper-build
 ```

 To run any other task, e.g. sass, run:

 ```
-docker run --rm -ti properdesign/proper-build sass
+docker run --rm -ti -v $(PWD):/source --name proper-build properdesign/proper-build sass
 ```

 ### Aliasing